 On the issue of continuity, most stores are quick to fall into the pit of doing SEO keyword research once, forgetting that it requires regular updates and expansion.
 Another mistake is targeting keywords that are popular and highly competitive for you to handle.
 This will result in unnecessary difficulty in ranking high in result pages as a result of increased competition for that same spot.

 Make your SEO keywords work for your and get the desired results through proper keyword grouping and organization.
 To make it work for you, there is need to explore various ways in which customers structure languages in their search on an idea or topic.
 This will help you drive not just traffic but the right traffic to your site; the kind with the power to convert.

-Tip 4: Product reviews should be included
+Tip 4: Include Product Reviews

 Often ignored, product reviews are another method to optimize your store’s search and increase conversion rates.
 One thing is certain; reviews are a sure way to increase customer trust which in turn increases conversion.
 Customers are more prone to believe peers than brands.

 Reviews and ratings have become more prominent in recent times and a necessary resource to consult in our daily shopping decisions.
 According to a research by Bigcommerce.com, more than 80% of consumers consult reviews when making a purchase decision and the inclusion of these reviews to your site can increase sales by 18%.